-ADA employment discrimination claims and defensesThe Americans with Disabilities Act (ADA) makes it illegal for employers to discriminate against persons with disabilities who are qualified to do the essential functions of the job, if the employers are aware of the disability.
-See
+ADA employment discrimination claims and defensesThe Americans with Disabilities Act (ADA) makes it illegal for employers to discriminate against persons based on real or perceived disabilities who are qualified to do the essential functions of the job, if the employers are aware of the disability.
+See generally

-The plaintiff must have a disability, be a qualified individual, and have suffered an adverse employment action because of that disability.
+The plaintiff must have, or be regarded to have, a disability, be a qualified individual, and have suffered an adverse employment action because of that disability.

 The Q&A that follows defines the elements and common defenses.
 There has been considerable litigation at the edge of these definitions, and this exercise is not intended to answer every question, but rather to provide an overview of the elements and defenses.
-Another overview is provided by the above flow chart (click on it for a full size PDF).
+Another overview is provided by the flow chart on the right (click on it for a full size PDF).

 A disability is a physical or mental impairment that substantially limits a major life activity.
 A major life activity is an activity that is of central importance to everyday life, that an average person can do without much difficulty.
 Temporary injuries and short-term impairments are not disabilities.

 Persons are also regarded as having a disability if employers believe that the person has a disability, and is treated as such.

 The ADA may also apply where adverse action was taken against a person without a present disability who had a record of a disability, or is taking medication to control the disability.

 Plaintiffs are qualified under the ADA if, at the time of the challenged employment decision, they: